ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    ```
    {:pre: .pre}

-If your want to use the console, note that you may need to refresh your browser to see updated status information after deleting a resource.
+If you want to use the console, note that you may need to refresh your browser to see updated status information after deleting a resource.
 1. In the VPC management console, click on **Floating IPs**, then on the IP address for your VSIs, then in the action menu select **Release**.
 Confirm that you want to release the IP address.
 2. Next, switch to **Virtual server instances** and **Delete** your instances.
 The instances will be deleted and their status will remain in **Deleting** for a while.
+Make sure to refresh the browser from time to time.
 3. Once the VSIs are gone, switch to **VPC and subnets** and there to the **Subnets** tab.
 Delete your subnets.
 4. After the subnets have been deleted, switch to the **Virtual private clouds** tab and delete your VPC.